lallemfa/dominus/README.md

 # DOMINUS

-TO DO

-## Src

-This folder contains an example for autotools use in the folder domoticz.
-In order to compile it, run:
+In order to compile both src and rpi3 source codes, run:

 ```` bash
 $ ./autogen.sh